pohara60/cross_number/Design.md

 ### Enhancements

 Generating functions return multiple values, so expression evaluator is a generator.

-Logical functions do not return invalid values.
+- Logical functions do not return invalid values.
+- Many puzzles do not have generators, just simple expressions, so could optimise this?
+At whole expression or sub-expression?

 When stop calling generator?
+- When expression is too high?
+Normally assume generator produces increasing values, so can abort generation.
+But what about decreasing sub-expressions like minus/divide?
-When expression is too high?
-Need limits applied to every sub-expression, to filter values in desired range
+- Have limits applied to every sub-expression, to filter values in desired range.
+  - Need to increase limits for decreasing operators.
+  - Difficult if both sides of operator are generators.
+  - Possible if only one generator and have limits for other sub-expression.

+Need to add other clues as variables in expressions.

 ## Specific Puzzle